 When users authenticate to Okta with a local Okta password, credentials are stored in the Okta cloud.
 Okta uses salted bcrypt with a high number of rounds to protect the Okta passwords.
 Unlike other hashing algorithms designed for speed and thus susceptible to rainbow table or brute-force attacks, bcrypt is very slow and an adaptive function, meaning its hash function can be made more expensive and thus slower as computing power increases.
 In short, bcrypt can keep up with Moore’s Law.

 When users authenticate to Okta with AD or LDAP server credentials, credentials are maintained within the customer’s directory.
 This model of authentication is called delegated authentication.
 Users enter AD or LDAP server credentials at the Okta sign-in page, and Okta delegates the authentication to AD or LDAP for validation.
 When delegated authentication is configured, the password policy from AD or LDAP is enforced instead of the Okta password policy.

 Okta strongly recommends configuring and enforcing Multi-Factor Authentication (MFA) to further strengthen the login to Okta.
 Okta supports different MFA factors and adaptive policies.
-The section To Learn More provides more information about the MFA capabilities provided by Okta.
+Read the whitepaper, "Moving Beyond User Name & Password," which provides more information about the MFA capabilities provided by Okta.

 Tenant Network Segregation and Security

 Okta implements the following controls to protect customer’s data traffic:

 Customers have exclusive sub-domains for access and with administrative tasks:

 System Administration sub-domain